Mrian07/Proyeksi/docs/release-notes/7-4-4/README.md

 ---

-# OpenProject 7.4.4
+# ProyeksiApp 7.4.4

 <span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-10">Version</span>
-7.4.4 of OpenProject has been released.
+7.4.4 of ProyeksiApp has been released.
 This release contains the following bug
     fixes: